-The Adaptive Services Division’s mission is to make the library accessible to all potential customers.
-This also includes readers who, because of a physical or mental impairment, are not able to come to the library in person.
+The Adaptive Services Department’s mission is to make the library accessible to all potential users, including readers who, because of a disability, are not able to come to the library in person.

-If customers qualify, they will receive library material through the mail in a reusable mailing bag with DC Public Library covering the cost of postage.
-Once they have finished with the material, customers place items back in the bag and return it with their outgoing mail.
-This service allows housebound patrons to borrow most library materials including: books, audio books, DVDs, music, etc.
+If users qualify, they will receive library material through the mail in a reusable mailing bag with DC Public Library covering the cost of postage.
+Once they have finished with the material, users place items back in the bag and return it with their outgoing mail.
+This service allows housebound patrons to borrow most library materials including: books, audio books, DVDs and music.